Last updated on February 21st, 2018 at 04:00 pm

 4 Ingredient No Fail No Knead Artisan Bread that’s easy and delicious!
 Perfect for those who love freshly home baked bread right out of the oven.

-However, I discovered that it’s more fun to make bread myself without a bread machine.
-I do have my good old trusted KitchenAid mixerÂ which I cannot live without and for this bread, I made the dough with the mixer.
+Long ago, I discovered that it’s more fun to make bread myself without a bread machine.
+I do have my good old trusted KitchenAid mixer which I cannot live without and for this bread, I made the dough with the mixer.
 You don’t have to but it’s a lot easier.

 Now I cannot tell you how easy this bread is to make, and with only 4 ingredients.
 Beat that!

 I have had this recipe for a while now, at least a couple years and I personally got the recipe from a friend of mine.
 Apparently this is the same as the recipe in Artisan Bread in Five Minutes a Day: The Discovery That Revolutionizes Home BakingBread Baking Books), however I don’t own the book, so I’m not sure, but if it is their recipe I’d like to give them credit for it.

 This is very simple, no kneading required.
 In a medium bowl add the lukewarm water, it has to be a bit warmer than body temperature, add the salt and the yeast and stir together.
 In the bowl of your mixer add all the flour and the pour the yeast mixture over the flour.
 Using the dough hook mix it all together.
 The dough will be sticky so don’t be tempted to add more flour.

 Now you can place the dough in a big plastic container with a lid, but do not close the lid completely, leave one corner open a bit.
 Or you can just place it in a big bowl and wrap it up really well with plastic wrap and poke a couple small holes with a toothpick so that the gases can escape a little.
 Let it rise in a warm place for a good two hours.